 The chrome extension marks every spelling mistake you make while typing in your browser.
 That makes finding most of the spelling mistakes very easy.

 To get better at writing an app like Hemmingway App can help you identify complicated sentences or even bad grammar.
 You can learn a lot about good writing from Hemmingway App.

 Reading online text is much harder and slower than reading a book.
-Structure is crucial to keep the attention of your audience.
-With blog posts the paragraphs should be short – rather go for one sentence paragraphs than paragraphs that cover several lines of text.
+The structure is crucial to keep the attention of your audience.
+With blog posts the paragraphs should be short – rather go for one-sentence paragraphs than paragraphs that cover several lines of text.